Charity for girl child education in India: Educate Girls

 GOAL

-Our goal is to improve access and quality of education for over 15 million children cumulatively by 2025.
+Our goal is to improve access and quality of education for 10 million learners cumulatively by 2035.

 Leadership